imwally/untweet/README.md

-# unlike
+# untweet

-A little command line utility that unlikes all (or some of) the tweets you previously liked.
+A little command line utility that destroys likes and tweets.

 ## Install